AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

        >Compress-Archive -Path <full-path-to-publish-directory>\* -DestinationPath .\publish.zip
        >```

         The cmdlet will create the *publish.zip* file in the directory location of your terminal.
+Please ensure your publish.zip file is located directly within SampleFunctionsApp (see below screenshot)

         Your *publish.zip* file should contain folders for *bin*, *ProcessDTRoutedData*, and *ProcessHubToDTEvents*, and there should also be a *host.json* file.

         ![](./media/tutorial-end-to-end/publish-zip.png 'Screenshot of File Explorer in Windows showing the contents of the publish zip folder')

-    > [!TIP]
-    > If you're using the Azure CLI locally, you can access the ZIP file on your computer directly using its path on your machine.
-    >
-    >If you're using the Azure Cloud Shell, upload the ZIP file to Cloud Shell with this button before running the command:
+    >Using the Azure Cloud Shell, upload the ZIP file to Cloud Shell with this button before running the command:
-    >

     ![](./media/tutorial-end-to-end/azure-cloud-shell-upload.png 'Screenshot of the Azure Cloud Shell highlighting how to upload files')
-    >

     > In this case, the file will be uploaded to the root directory of your Cloud Shell storage, so you can refer to the file directly by its name for the `--src` parameter of the command (as in, `--src publish.zip`).

-1. In the Azure CLI locally, run the following command to deploy the published and zipped functions to your Azure function app:
+1. In the Azure Cloud Shell, run the following command to deploy the published and zipped functions to your Azure function app:

     ```azurecli-interactive
-    az functionapp deployment source config-zip --resource-group <resource-group> --name <name-of-your-function-app> --src "<full-path-to-publish.zip>"
+    az functionapp deployment source config-zip --resource-group <resource-group> --name <name-of-your-function-app> --src "publish.zip"
     ```

     A successful deployment will respond with status code 202 and output a JSON object containing details of your new function.
 You can confirm the deployment succeeded by looking for this field in the result: